detekt/detekt/docs/pages/documentation/complexity.md

 ### LongParameterList

-Reports functions which have more parameters than a certain threshold (default: 6).
+Reports functions and constructors which have more parameters than a certain threshold.

 **Severity**: Maintainability